thermoscookies/marks2edl/README.md

 4. Select your .mark file

-How I use this is as follows:
+--THIS IS THE OLD PYTHON VERSION INFO, I SUGGEST USING THE DAVINCI PLUGIN ABOVE INSTEAD-- How I use the python version is as follows:

 1. Copy the .mp4 and the <filename>.data/<filename>.mark from the sd card into a folder on my mac
 2. run this script in the folder, it will detect all .mark files and convert them to edl